-When discrete-valued factors with limited numbers of levels are present, then rounded NOLH designs may no longer retain their near-orthogonal properties.
+When discrete-valued factors with limited numbers of levels are present, rounding NOLH designs to integer values may no longer retain their near-orthogonal properties.
 The nearly orthogonal-and-balanced (abbreviated NOB or NOAB) mixed designs of Vieira et al. (2013) are suitable in these situations.
-One general-purpose design with $n_d = 512$ allows for simultaneously investigating up to 300 factors: 20 each with discrete numbers of levels m (m = 2, 3, ..., 11) and 100 continuous-valued factors.
+One general-purpose design with $n_d = 512$ allows for the simultaneous investigation of up to 300 factors: 20 each with discrete numbers of levels m (m = 2, 3, ..., 11) and 100 continuous-valued factors.
+Over the years, the SEED Center has created several scripts in the Ruby programming language that, while not universally applicable, can handle a broad variety of design generation, data manipulation, and run control tasks in an operating-system independent fashion.
+These are freely available at https://bitbucket.org/paul_j_sanchez/datafarmingrubyscripts.git.